-We take a creative and practical approach and make links between subjects where appropriate to increase children's knowledge and vocabulary.
+We know that learning is best when children’s experiences are first hand and ‘real’ so take a creative and practical approach wherever appropriate and make links between subjects where it will help to embed children's knowledge and reinforce vocabulary.
 Our Belmont Curriculum Handbook gives more detail about what is taught at each stage in our school in each subject.

 You can also see our curriculum maps for each year group for more detail:

 We take children's personal development and their integration into a society where they are active and contributing members as fundamental to our role as educators of the next generation of leaders and members of society.
 In order to achieve this, we enrich the children's lives beyond the National Curriculum through a wide range of activities, projects and approaches including the following:

 - developing independence and resilience through: a whole school 'growth mindset' approach; residential visits for all year groups; sailing lessons for Y6

 - Make a Difference Challenge empowering children to make a difference in their communities

 - keeping chickens and employing 'chicken keepers'

 We also offer all children in school the opportunity to attend an overnight residential experience in every year group – from 1 night away in Year 3 to a full week away in Years 5 & 6.
 We work alongside Moat Mount Outdoor Centre, Pendarren House and the Outward Bound Trust to organise these residential visits which offer a unique opportunity to develop children’s independence, resilience, social and physical skills.